Ultraviolet Spectropolarimetry: on the origin of rapidly rotating B stars: The Science Impact of Polstar

 With Polstar, we can obtain not only the number of these objects with compact sdO-type companions, but also the orbital inclinations with polarization data mainly from disk scattering.
-In the majority of the known Be binaries with periods between $\sim$30 -- 200 d, the orbits are circular and co-planer with the rotation axis of the Be star (and thus also the Be star disk).
-When orbits are not aligned with the disk, tidal and radiative forces from the companion influence or warp the disk in characteristic ways, such that these misaligned cases can be additionally diagnosed through optical spectroscopy \citep[{e.g.}][]{Marr2021,Nemravova2010}, and eccentricity can be determined from the RV measurements (especially of the sdO star) as in \citet{Peters2013}.
-When combining the polarization-derived inclinations and the double-lined orbits, we obtain a distribution of the masses for both the Be/Bn stars and the companion sdO/WD stars.
+In the majority of the known Be binaries the orbits are (very nearly) circular and probably co-planar with the rotation axis of the Be star (and thus also the Be star disk).
+When orbits are not aligned with the disk, tidal and radiative forces from the companion influence or warp the disk in characteristic ways, such that these misaligned cases can be additionally diagnosed through optical spectroscopy \citep[{\textit{e.g.,}}][]{Marr2021,Nemravova2010}, and eccentricity can be determined from the RV measurements (especially of the sdO star) as in \citet{Peters2013}.
+When combining the polarization-derived inclinations and the double-lined orbits, we obtain a distribution of the masses for both the Be/Bn stars and the companion sdO/(pre-)WD stars.
 This will lead to powerful constraints for evolutionary pathways.

 The combinations of channel 1 and channel 2 for our proposed targets are complementary for diagnosing the stellar properties of the Be/Bn stars.
-For instance, disentangling the B star rotation axis and its rotational velocity is enabled, since channel 1 spectroscopy and channel 2 spectro-polarimetry both constrain $v$sin$i$ in different ways (see Sec.~\ref{rotation}).
+For instance, disentangling the B star rotation axis and its rotational velocity is enabled, since channel 1 spectroscopy and channel 2 spectro-polarimetry both constrain $v\sin{i}$ in different ways (see Sec.~\ref{rotation}).